 Centre takes a layered security approach protecting businesses of all sizes to staying ahead of threats by offering security awareness, vulnerability visibility, and threat containment.
 Our cybersecurity experts will assist you in continuously identifying and remediating vulnerabilities that threaten your IT environment.

 Centre’s ability to actively threat hunt goes beyond alerts and proactively stops security threats in their tracks across your entire network and devices.
 It doesn’t stop there, with businesses moving critical data to the Cloud, you can count on hackers continually searching for existing cracks that will allow them access.
 Centre monitors activity across the entire Cloud ecosystem and will stop and remove any detected threats.

 Strategic Disaster Recovery

-Centre delivers to businesses a tailored IT blueprint (C-Stack™) outlining technology to exceed business goals—a solid Disaster Recovery plan is critical for success.
+Centre delivers to businesses a tailored IT blueprint (C-Stack™) outlining technology to exceed business goals and a solid Disaster Recovery plan critical for success.
 Our team rigorously researches and vets emerging storage and compute solutions that enable businesses to flex and adjust as needed allowing Centre to deliver proven and secure data recovery that is device agnostic at a predictable cost.

 Similar to being identified as essential based on the CDC’s definition, Centre analyzes business applications and departments to identify business-critical requirements to limit impacts from natural, health or security disasters.
 The process includes defining corporate recovery point objectives (RPO) and recovery time objectives (RTO) for each segment of the business.